tc09-brcm-social/cadirMgmt/environments/dxagents/dsas/ext/README.md

 	* object, return as an object, not array
 * jshowpeers.sh -- show DSA peers in the DSA JSON object
 	* attriutes including name, status, and dsaPeers
+* rmpeers.sh ENVNAME DXA1 DSA1 DXA2 DSA2 -- attempt to remove
+	* bidirectional peers.
+It continues to operate
+	* even when a DSA no longer exists.